GARDENS GROWING HEALTHY COMMUNITIES

 Fundraised to take Davidson Middle School students on a field trip to three different farms.

-Taught over 600 nutrition classes to Marin County children at Title 1 schools (low-income schools) in 2015 and still counting.
+Taught over 900 nutrition classes to Marin County children at Title 1 schools (low-income schools) and still counting.

 Served 'farm-to-table' salad bars from San Pedro School garden/farm.
 The garden-grown food is purchased by the San Rafael City School district and served through their lunch program.